Go World Travel is reader-supported and may earn a commission from purchases made through links in this piece.

 If You Go to Lake Placid

 Buy an Olympics sites passport that will get you into all the venues.
-Purchase it for $35 online or at the ORDA (Olympic Regional Development Authority) store on Main Street and at ticket offices at all the sites.
+Purchase it online or at the ORDA (Olympic Regional Development Authority) store on Main Street and at ticket offices at all the sites.

 Lake Placid Olympic Museum